East River: Filling in the river

 Filling in part of the river was also proposed in 1867 by engineer James E. Serrell, later a city surveyor, but with emphasis on solving the problem of Hell Gate.
 Serrell proposed filling in Hell Gate and building a "New East River" through Queens with an extension to Westchester County.
-Serrell's planwhich he publicized with maps, essay and lectures as well as presentations to the city, state and federal governmentswould have filled in the river from 14th Street to 125th Street.
+Serrell's plan – which he publicized with maps, essay and lectures as well as presentations to the city, state and federal governments – would have filled in the river from 14th Street to 125th Street.
 The New East River through Queens would be about three times the average width of the existing one at an even 3600 ft throughout, and would run as straight as an arrow for 5 mi.
 The new land, and the portions of Queens which would become part of Manhattan, adding 2500 acre, would be covered with an extension of the existing street grid of Manhattan.

 Variations on Serrell's plan would be floated over the years.
 A pseudonymous "Terra Firma" brought up filling in the East River again in the Evening Post and Scientific American in 1904, and Thomas Alva Edison took it up in 1906.
 Then Thomas Kennard Thompson, a bridge and railway engineer, proposed in 1913 to fill in the river from Hell Gate to the tip of Manhattan and, as Serrell had suggested, make a new canalized East River, only this time from Flushing Bay to Jamaica Bay.
 He would also expand Brooklyn into the Upper Harbor, put up a dam from Brooklyn to Staten Island, and make extensive landfill in the Lower Bay.
 At around the same time, in the 1920s, John A. Harriss, New York City's chief traffic engineer, who had developed the first traffic signals in the city, also had plans for the river.
 Harriss wanted to dam the East River at Hell Gate and the Williamsburg Bridge, then remove the water, put a roof over it on stilts, and build boulevards and pedestrian lanes on the roof along with "majestic structures", with transportation services below.
-The East River's course would, once again, be shifted to run through Queens, and this time Brooklyn as well, to channel it to the Harbor.
+The East River's course would, once again, be shifted to run through Queens, and this time Brooklyn as well, to channel it to the harbor.